5 Survey Tools for Creating Effective WordPress Polls

 When Is a Survey the Right Tool for the Job?

-Before you start installing plugins and writing questions you need to make sure that a survey is the right tool for the job.
+Before you start installing plugins and writing questions you need to make sure that a survey is a right tool for the job.
 After all, there are plenty of other ways to learn about your website traffic — A/B testing, simple polls, and website traffic analytics are a few potential alternatives.

 So you’ll want to make sure you understand the sorts of information that surveys are good and bad at gathering before deciding that a survey is your best option.